 YES.
 Students can receive a California high school diploma from Mirus.
 Our courses are A-G approved and acknowledged by the university system.

-Students may also choose an educational plan which prepares them for the California High School Proficiency Exam (CHSPE) or the General Educational Development (GED).
+Students may also choose an educational plan which prepares them for the California High School Proficiency Exam (CHSPE) or the High School Equivalency Test (HiSET).
 Mirus students go on to four year colleges, community colleges, vocational schools, and serve in the military.

 Mirus holds a very special cap and gown graduation ceremony to honor the achievements of the student graduates.